 Time Limit & Other Deadlines

-While on Leave of Absence, Leave with Access or Parental Leave, the student’ program time limit will be extended by the period of the leave.
+While on Leave without access, Leave with access or Parental Leave, the student’ program time limit will be extended by the period of the leave.
 All deadlines for work in progress will be extended by the period of the leave.

 Access to University Services